lux-org/lux-widget/README.md

     <a href="https://badge.fury.io/js/lux-widget"><img src="https://badge.fury.io/js/lux-widget.svg" alt="npm version" height="18" align="center"></a>
 </p> -->

-Lux is a library that makes data science easier by automating certain aspects of the data exploration process.
-Lux is designed to facilitate faster experimentation with data, even when the user does not have a clear idea of what they are looking for.
+Lux is a library designed to make data science easier and facilitate fast experimentation with data.
+You can learn more about Lux by referring to the core [Lux API](https://github.com/lux-org/lux/) in Python.

-The [core Lux API](https://github.com/lux-org/lux/) is written in Python.
-This is the Jupyter widget extension for Lux, written in Typescript and React.
+This is the Jupyter widget frontend for Lux, written in Typescript and React.

 Here is an example of the Lux widget in action.